larkintuckerllc/starter-kit/quick-start/README.md

 5. Save the file

-**note**: Unlike the Terraform configurations' variables, once the infrastructure is created the values of the local variables cannot be changed.
+**note**: Unlike the Terraform configurations' variables, once the infrastructure is created the values of these local variables cannot be changed.

 ## Initialize Pre-Cluster Configuration

 1. From the command-line in the *pre-cluster* folder, execute `terraform init`

-## TODO
+## Create Pre-Cluster Infrastructure